flink-extended/dl-on-flink/README.md

 # Deep Learning on Flink

-Deep Learning on Flink aims to integrate Flink and deep learning frameworks (e.g. TensorFlow, PyTorch, etc) to enable distributed deep learning training and inference on a Flink cluster.
+Deep Learning on Flink aims to integrate Flink and deep learning frameworks (e.g. TensorFlow, PyTorch, etc.) to enable distributed deep learning training and inference on a Flink cluster.

 It runs the deep learning tasks inside a Flink operator so that Flink can help